ArpitSharmaDev/Product-Recommender-System-Using-OpenAI-Text-Embedding/README.md

 3. Open `apikey.env.txt` and replace `sk-proj-....` with your actual API key.
 Your OpenAI API keys can be found at: https://platform.openai.com/api-keys
 4. If you do not have an organization ID, leave `ORGID` empty, as the API should work without it.

-**Ensure you have available OpenAI credits** to avoid interruptions in accessing the API.
+**Also, ensure you have available OpenAI credits** to avoid interruptions in accessing the API.
 You can check your credits here: https://platform.openai.com/usage